Swedish Model Anna Nystrom Poses In Bed While Clad In Itty-Bitty Shorts

 Anna Nystrom flaunted her bombshell body on social media in another scorching update.
-The fitness coach and model took to her Instagram account on Monday, September 28, sharing a photo of herself clad in a pair of skimpy shorts and a shirt to match.
+The fitness coach and model took to her Instagram account on Monday, September 28, sharing a photo of herself clad in a pair of skimpy shorts and a matching shirt.

 The model posed in a bed for the sultry snap.
-The setting was simple and captured Anna posed against a light wall with a few crystals from a light fixture hanging over her head.
-A fuzzy pillow also appeared on the top of the bed.
-Anna turned her figure in profile as she knelt on the top of a plush blanket, closing her eyes and tilting her head back.
-She grabbed onto the front of her shorts with both hands and arched her back slightly for the sultry pose.
+The setting was simple and captured her posing against a light wall with a few crystals from a light fixture hanging over her head.
+A fuzzy pillow was also visible on the top of the bed.
+Anna turned her figure in profile as she kneeled on the top of a plush blanket, closing her eyes and tilting her head back.
+She grabbed the front of her shorts with both hands and arched her back slightly for the sultry pose.

 Anna slipped into a delicate set that perfectly suited her muscular frame.
 Her look included a white top with capped sleeves that were snug on her fit arms.
 It had a crew neckline that teased a look at her collar, and her bust was lined with a tiered fabric that gave the look an elegant feel.
 The piece also featured a trendy hem that ran vertically from Anna’s chest to her waist.

 She wore the top tucked into a pair of tiny shorts that hugged her lower half in all the right ways.
-The garment boasted a light pink fabric and a short cut in addition to a set of drawstrings in the center and pockets near her hips.
+The garment was made of a light pink fabric and had a short cut, in addition to a set of drawstrings in the center and pockets near her hips.
 The legholes were stitched with a ruffled fabric, drawing more attention to her shapely thighs.
-They also featured a high-rise waistband that was snug on her midsection, further accentuating her tiny frame.
+They also featured a high-rise waistband that was snug on her midsection, further accentuating her frame.

-Anna wore her long, blond locks slicked back out of her face, and messy waves spilled over her shoulders and back.
-She kept her caption simple, adding a trio of cloud emoji instead of words.
-As of this writing, the update has only been live on Anna’s page for a few hours, but it’s accrued more than 49,000 likes and 400-plus comments.
-Most fans complimented Anna’s incredible body while a few more used emoji instead of words to express their feelings.
+Anna wore her long blond locks slicked back out of her face, and messy waves spilled over her shoulders and back.

+Anna kept her caption simple, adding a trio of cloud emoji instead of words.
+As of this writing, the update has only been live on her page for a few hours, but it’s accrued more than 49,000 likes and 400-plus comments.
+Most fans complimented her incredible body, while a few more used emoji instead of words to express their feelings.

-“Always looking amazing,” one follower gushed, adding a single red heart to the end of their comment.
+“Always looking amazing,” one follower gushed, adding a single red heart at the end of their comment.

 “Wow that is a gorgeous picture look at them peaches back there sweet,” a second fan wrote, referencing her peachy posterior.